aunkidwai/Applied-Data-Science/README.md

 # Applied-Data-Science

-Certainly!
-Here’s a more detailed breakdown of the subtopics under each main topic in the data science course plan:

 ### Week 1-3: Fundamentals of Data Science
 #### Week 1: Introduction to Data Science
 - **What is Data Science?**